hbobsi/hbobsi/README.md

 # Hey!
 What's up? 🤙🏿
-My name is Heitor Oliveira, I'm from Brazil 🇧🇷 and I'm a SysAdmin, that has been working as Linux, Windows and Data Protection since 2009. 🥵
+My name is Heitor Oliveira, I'm from Brazil 🇧🇷

+I'm a SysAdmin, that has been working as Linux, Windows and Data Protection since 2009. 🥵

 I'm passionate about solving problems and learning new technology.

 I always ready for prospective challenges and my dream is work and live in Germany 🇧🇪.

 ####  🧠 "Tento ser ímpar para ser o número um!" 🥇